bikeshaving/crank/website/documents/guides/04-handling-events.md

 renderer.render(<Counter />, document.body);
 ```

-## Event props vs EventTarget
-The props-based event API and the context-based EventTarget API both have their advantages.
-On the one hand, using event props means you can listen to exactly the element you’d like to listen to.

-On the other hand, using the `addEventListener` method allows you to take full advantage of the EventTarget API, which includes registering passive event listeners, or listeners which are dispatched during the capture phase.
-Additionally, the EventTarget API can be used without referencing or accessing the child elements which a component renders, meaning you can use it to listen to elements nested in other components.

-Crank supports both API styles for convenience and flexibility.

 ## Dispatching Events
 Crank contexts implement the full EventTarget interface, meaning you can use [the `dispatchEvent` method](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/dispatchEvent) and [the `CustomEvent` class](https://developer.mozilla.org/en-US/docs/Web/API/CustomEvent) to dispatch custom events to ancestor components: